 General.
 As a casino concessionaire, Wynn Macau, S.A. is subject to the regulatory control of the Government of Macau.
 The government has adopted Laws and Administrative Regulations governing the operation of casinos in Macau.
 Only concessionaires or subconcessionaires are permitted to operate casinos.
-To compete for concessions, candidates were required to tender proposals pursuant to procedures prescribing the content and timing of submissions and the evaluation criteria involved in the selection process.
-Applicants were evaluated according to suitability criteria, including their financial capacity, business experience and reputation, and the reputation of their affiliates and associates.
-Applicants were required to pay the costs of investigation and to make a deposit against such costs as part of the submission of proposals.
-The selection process included consultation and negotiation between the applicants and the Macau government, which selected the applicants that were awarded concessions.
-Subconcessions may be awarded subject to the approval of the Macau government and so far three such concessions have been awarded.
+Subconcessions may be awarded subject to the approval of the Macau government and, to date, each concessionaire has issued one subconcession.
 Each concessionaire was required to enter into a concession agreement with the Macau government which, together with the Law and Administrative Regulations, forms the framework for the regulation of the activities of the concessionaire.